Bikatr7/Kudasai/README.md

     num_concurrent_batches: How many translations batches Kijiku will send to OpenAI at a time.

-    Please note that while logit_bias can be changed, Kijiku does not currently do anything with them, and is merely there in case I decide to do something with it.
+    Please note that while logit_bias and max_tokens can be changed, Kijiku does not currently do anything with them, and is merely there in case I decide to do something with it or someone else requests it.

 ---------------------------------------------------------------------------------------------------------------------------------------------------